dieuwedeboer/scottishmetricalpsalter/README.md

 The tunes are entered and maintained in MusicXML.
 Existing apps and website tend to provide static images and MIDI files.
 Storing them in XML allows for better maintenance and provides flexibility in the way that the notation is rendered and presented.

+A guide should be provided in the project Wiki soon.

 # Resources and thanks

-The application is written in Typescript and uses React's Material UI.
+The application is written in [Typescript](https://www.typescriptlang.org/) and uses [React's](https://reactjs.org) [Material UI](https://mui.com).

-OpenSheetMusicDisplay is used to render the staff notation in the browser and the OSMD Audio Player is used to enable playback of the tunes.
+[OpenSheetMusicDisplay](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay) is used to render the staff notation in the browser and the [OSMD Audio Player](https://github.com/jimutt/osmd-audio-player) is used to enable playback of the tunes.

-The tunes and their arrangements are taken from the Free Church (Continuing) 2013 split-leaf psalmody.

-This project was inspired by the 1650 Split Leaf Psalter app.
+The tunes and their arrangements are taken from the Free Church (Continuing) 2013 Psalmody in staff notation.
+This project was inspired by the 1650 Split Leaf Psalter app for Android.

 # Found a mistake?